Edilawit-Manaye/sample_repository/README.md

   Sends a notification at your chosen time if you haven’t solved a problem yet.

 - 📅 **Daily Consistency Status**
-  Clear “Consistent Today” indicator with per‑platform status (no brand images).
+  Clear “Consistent Today” indicator with per‑platform status.

 - 🔥 **Streaks Overview**
   See current and longest streaks to keep momentum high.